 - Blackberries: choose fresh blackberries when available, but frozen blackberries (unthawed) also work.
 Wild blackberries, when in season, are also wonderful.

 - Citrus zest: we use lemon zest when the berries are sweeter and orange zest when they are more acidic because it's mellower.
 Both work very well.
-A Microplane zester/grater is an excellent tool for this.

 - White granulated sugar.